indrajittt/Interview-Challenge/README.md

 3. PostgreSQL

 ##Judging Criteria
-•	What you have produced will determine your final outcome
+•	What you have produced will determine your final outcome.
+If you like using the app, we will probably love it too, and vice versa.
+Please do note that the requirements above are not set in stone.
+If there is a featurw you hate or want, please feel free to take a decision on your own.
+But we are looking for a kick-ass mini product.
+Please don't send us something even you can't use.

-•	Responsive and creative design, appropriateness of error messages, etc.
+•	Creativity. the challenge is intentionally left open ended.
+These are the kinds of open ended challenges you will face on the job too :)

-•	Historical graph should have low latency with large number of data points
+•	Code readability and organization.
+We can't stress this enough.